pncsoares/sort-algorithms/SortAlgorithms/SortAlgorithms/QuickSort/README.md

-# Quick sort
+# Quick Sort

-QuickSort is a Divide and Conquer algorithm
+Quick sort is a Divide and Conquer algorithm

 ## How quick sort works?